pierresteen/NeilWarnockAI/src/mining/README.md

 # Fantasy Premier League -- Data Mining

-Mining data from about fpl managers, players performances and general game information will require navigating the official API.
+Mining data from about FPL managers, players performances and general game information will require navigating the official API.
+It will also require web-scraping the offical FPL website for data not available via the public API, i.e. manager team data [(see)](# Web_Scraping)

 ## References